The Regional Activities Committee provides a wide range of services to members throughout the West Midlands.

 Claudia Carter, MA(Hons) MSc MEd FHEA MRTPI

-Claudia is a Professor in Environmental Governance and Planning at Birmingham City University’s School of Engineering and Built Environment and has been Associate Editor (Socio-Economics) of the journal Environmental Values.
-Claudia teaches undergraduate and postgraduate planning modules and supervises Masters and PhD students in Planning.
-Her research relates to city-region planning, climate change and sustainability.
-Ongoing and recent projects include DT-Uni – Design Thinking Approach for an Interdisciplinary University (EU Erasmus+ funding) and the development of Participology, a resource to engage people in participative planning, decision-making and training using a board game format.
-One example of this work is the Place Makers game which received the RTPI West Midlands Chair’s Award in 2018.
-Claudia studied geography and environmental management in Scotland and for many years worked in academic and applied research on environmental policy and management, environmental values, public and stakeholder engagement, critical evaluation, and interdisciplinary research approaches.
+Claudia is a Professor of Environmental Governance and Planning at Birmingham City University and Programme Director for the MA Planning Built Environments.
+She serves as a reviewer for the UKRI, various journals and publishers.
+Claudia teaches undergraduate and postgraduate planning and research methods modules and supervises Master’s and PhD students in Planning.
+Her research relates to city-region planning, climate change and social-ecological sustainability transformation with over 20 inter-/transdisciplinary national and international collaborations.
+Claudia led and contributed to developing cross-disciplinary approaches and methods (STEAM INC project) and tools for participatory planning and collaborative decision-making.
+Outputs include Participology, a resource for inclusive and critical-creative planning and decision-making using a board game format.
+Claudia studied geography and environmental management in Scotland and for many years worked in academia and applied research organisations.
 She has lived and worked in Birmingham since 2011 and became a chartered member of the RTPI in 2019.

 Sarah Davies, BSc (Hons) MSc MRTPI